Insertion sort is a simple sorting algorithm that works the way we sort playing cards in our hands.

 We can use binary search to reduce the number of comparisons in normal insertion sort.
-Binary Insertion Sort find use binary search to find the proper location to insert the selected item at each iteration.
-In normal insertion, sort it takes O(i) (at ith iteration) in worst case. we can reduce it to O(logi) by using binary search.
-The algorithm as a whole still has a running worst case running time of O(n2) because of the series of swaps required for each insertion.
+Binary Insertion Sort uses binary search to find the proper location to insert the selected item at each iteration.
+In normal insertion, sorting takes O(i) (at ith iteration) in worst case.
+We can reduce it to O(logi) by using binary search.
+The algorithm, as a whole, still has a running worst case running time of O(n2) because of the series of swaps required for each insertion.
 Refer this for implementation.

 How to implement Insertion Sort for Linked List?

 Below is simple insertion sort algorithm for linked list.